Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

 == Changelog ==

+= 3.9.8 =
+ * Changed plugin release version for WordPress 4.2

+= 3.9.7 =
+ * Plugin release for WordPress 4.2

+= 3.9.6 =
+ * Plugin code was revised, fixed and tested to use with WordPress 4.2

+= 3.9.5 =
+ * Plugin code was revised and tested with WordPress 4.1

+= 3.9.4 =
+ * Plugin code was revised and tested with WordPress 4.0 Benny.

+= 3.9.1 =
+ * Updated Sphinx Search engine binaries to version 2.1.9.

+= 3.9 =
+ * Checked compatibility with WP v 3.9.
+Updated common styles.

+= 3.8.3 =
+ * FAQ page is updated.
+Added description of the problem with Plugin's Wizard.

+= 3.8.2 =
+ * Plugin will use static SSE configuration file now instead of dynamic one.

+= 3.8.1 =
+ * Updated installer's auto-detection mechanism which will allow user admin to choose pre-installed Sphinx binaries even on Windows platform.

+= 3.8 =
+ * Updated styles to fit new default theme

+= 3.7 =
+ * Added support of WP version up to 3.7.1
+ * New feature: Tags search. added missed files.
+ * New feature: Added an opportunity to search within post tags.
+ * Fixed duplicates of statistics when seo URLs are used.
+ * Fixed bug with single quote character.
+ * Updates to layout of sphinx installation wizard.
+ * Small fixes to verification logic of sphinx dirs security.
+ * There is a warning of insecure files has been added to plugin configuration section
+ * Fixed bug with unescaped html in snippets

+= 3.3.4 =
+ * fix of the bug related with searching for words that are not in the index

+= 3.3.3 =
+ * few miscellaneous fixes in the plugin admin zone
+ * insert into sph_stat table improvement

+= 3.3.2 =
+ * Unhooked unnecessary filters
+ * Added checking Sphinx connection on remote or local server to determine is Sphinx running

 = 3.3.1 =
  * Fixed bug in search term escaping
  * Fixed bug in redirect for friendly URLs